 About COVID-19 examinations

-The new Antigen (Ag) Rapid Test, which detects the protein antigen of the coronavirus, shows almost the same sensitivity as the PCR test.
-Unlike the PCR test, the new Antigen (Ag) Rapid Test can determine within 10 minutes whether the virus is present and thus infecting someone.
+The Antigen (Ag) Rapid Test, which detects the protein antigen of the coronavirus, shows almost the same sensitivity as the PCR test in case og symptoms.
+Unlike the PCR test, the new Antigen (Ag) Rapid Test can determine within 15 minutes whether the virus is present and thus infecting someone.
 Sampling is done from the nasal cavity, so you are not required to arrive on an empty stomach.

 The new Antigen (Ag) Rapid Test reliably detects larger amounts of virus in the case of complaints.
 A positive result is sufficient to confirm a COVID-19 infection (hence confirmatory PCR testing is unnecessary) and the requirement for quarantine, or the negative result required for the termination of quarantine after the illness, according to the latest NNK procedure.
 Smaller amounts of virus are not always indicated - e.g. asymptomatic or mild complaints - therefore a PCR test is advised in cases of reasonable suspicion.

 After the onset of symptoms and following the direct detection of the virus, antibodies appear in the blood during the immune system’s response to the infection: